cubuletz/Firstmilestoneproject/README.md

 ### Acknowledgements

-- I received my inspiration for this project from my hobbies then I used as example some Bootstraps example pages .
-I also I used the knowledge aquired along the course been inspired by the miniprojects.
+- I received my inspiration for this project from my hobbies then I used as an example some Bootstraps example pages.
+I also I used the knowledge acquired along the course been inspired by the miniprojects.
-- Thank you to my mentor Antonija Simic who gave me support along the project.
+- Thank you to my mentor Antonija Simic who gave me support along with the project.
 - Thank you to Anna Greaves who helped me whit valid answers on my questions and bootstrap documentation page created by herself.